arwineap/helloworld-image/app/README.md

 Edit `./docker-compose.yml` with your home directory and AWS_PROFILE Run the app locally using docker.

+Configuration secrets for non-local should go into kms.
+Store the encrypted string in the value of the config, then push the config key onto the kms array.
+When the config loads, it will decrypt any of the config values which keys are stored in the kms array.

 ### Bootstrap
 Bootstrap your DB with
 ```